 People with functional gastrointestinal (GI) disorders can have a variety of symptoms that range from painless diarrhea or constipation, to pain associated with diarrhea and/or constipation (usually called irritable bowel syndrome).
-There is another, less common condition of abdominal pain that is chronic or frequently recurring; it is not associated with changes in bowel pattern.
+There is another, less common condition of abdominal pain that is chronic or frequently recurring; it is not associated with changes in bowel pattern or with another medical condition.
 This condition is called centrally mediated abdominal pain syndrome (CAPS) – formerly known as functional abdominal pain syndrome (FAPS).

 CAPS is a functional GI disorder.
 There are no abnormal x-rays or laboratory findings to explain the pain.
 It occurs because of altered sensitivity to nerve impulses in the gut and brain, and it is not associated with altered motility in the intestines.
 CAPS is characterized by continuous or frequent abdominal pain that is often severe.
-It is only rarely related to gut function such as eating or defecation.
+It has little or no relationship to events such as eating, defecation, or menses.

 For people with CAPS, the pain can be so all-consuming that it becomes the main focus of their life.
 Not only does it impact quality of life, but it has a major economic impact as well.